Blended Learning, Remote Learning and Catch Up Premium at CCJ

 - Teacher acknowledgement of all work submitted on Google Classroom.

 - In-depth marking of either maths or English each day.

 - Encouragement to share work with school on Google Classroom and Twitter so we can celebrate activities that are happening

 - Access to online learning platforms with suggestions of activities to complete on Doodle, Bug Club and Times Table Rockstars

 - Links to join whole school assemblies on Mondays and Fridays.

 Level 3 offer: whole school closure due to local or national lockdown

-- At this stage, the provision will be the same as for level 2 above, however, as there will be no in-school teaching provision in normal classes, year groups will plan together and increase the amount of online pre-recorded teaching available.
+- At this stage, the provision will be the same as for level 2 above, however, as there will less children attending school, year group teachers will plan together and increase the amount of online pre-recorded teaching available to cover all lessons.

-- In addition to the offer above, there will also continue to be bubbles of essential worker provision for children of those who are crucial to the front line services such as the NHS.
+- In addition to the offer above, there will also continue to be bubbles of essential worker provision for children of those who are crucial to the front line services such as the NHS and emergency services.